jalfredoserrano/findec_vaults_v0/README.md

 ## Overview

-Findec v0 vaults are smart contracts design to managed a hedged lp position.
+Findec v0 vaults are smart contracts design to manage a hedged lp position.
 In our v0 vaults, shorting is performed using lending and borrowing protocols.
-The key difference between these and other hedged lp vaults in DeFi, is that findec v0 vaults allows the user to have directional exposure to price action.
+The key difference with other hedged lp vaults in DeFi.
+Is that findec v0 vaults allows the user to have directional exposure to price action.

 In simple terms, the strategy does the following:
 - Lend a stable token